Sisyphus: Conflict with Salmoneus

-Cheating death
+Cheating death twice

-Sisyphus betrayed one of Zeus's secrets by revealing the whereabouts of the Asopid Aegina to her father, the river god Asopus, in return for causing a spring to flow on the Corinthian acropolis.
+Sisyphus betrayed one of Zeus's secrets by revealing the whereabouts of the Asopid Aegina to her father, the river god Asopus, in return for creating an Eternal spring to flow on the Corinthian acropolis.

 Zeus ordered Thanatos to chain Sisyphus in Tartarus.
 But Sisyphus sensed him coming, and seized the opportunity to trap Thanatos himself in chains instead.
 Once Thanatos was bound by the strong chains, no one died on Earth, causing an uproar.
 Ares, the god of war, perhaps annoyed that his battles had become less diverting because his opponents would not die, intervened and freed Thanatos, enabling deaths to happen again, and turned Sisyphus over to him.

-In some versions, Hades was sent to chain Sisyphus and was chained himself.
+In some versions Hades was sent to chain Sisyphus and was chained himself.
 As long as Hades was trapped, nobody could die.
 Consequently, sacrifices could not be made to the gods, and those that were old and sick were suffering.
 The gods finally threatened to make life so miserable for Sisyphus that he would wish he were dead.
 He then had no choice but to release Hades.

 Before Sisyphus died, he had told his wife to throw his naked corpse into the middle of the public square (purportedly as a test of his wife's love for him).
 This caused Sisyphus to end up on the shores of the river Styx when he was brought to the underworld.
-Complaining to either Hades or Persephone that this was a sign of his wife's disrespect for him, Sisyphus persuaded her to allow him to return to the upper world, in order to scold his wife for not burying his body and giving it a proper funeral as a loving wife should do.
-But when back in the world of the living, Sisyphus refused to return to the Underworld.
-He returned many years later either from dying of advanced age, or being forcibly dragged back there by Hermes.
+Complaining to either Hades or Persephone that this was a sign of his wife's disrespect for him, Sisyphus persuaded her to allow him to return to the upper world, in order to scold his wife for not burying his body and giving it a proper funeral as a loving wife should.

+But when back in the world of the living after scolding Merope, Sisyphus refused to return to the Underworld.
+The results were either Sisyphus dying of old age years later after fleeing with Merope or he was forcibly dragged back to the Underworld by Hermes.

 In another version of the myth, Persephone was tricked by Sisyphus that he had been conducted to Tartarus by mistake, and so she ordered that he be released.

 In Philoctetes by Sophocles, there is a reference to the father of Odysseus (rumoured to have been Sisyphus, and not Laërtes, whom we know as the father in the Odyssey) upon having returned from the dead.
 Euripides, in Cyclops, also identified Sisyphus as Odysseus's father.